jaeksoft/oss-blog/2014/08/20140801_web_crawling_get_rid_of_useless_url_parameters.md

 > August 01, 2014 - By Séverine

-When using OSS’s Web Crawler, the crawling operation might last too long. **The more URLs the web crawler has to parse, the longer the crawl gets**.
+When using OSS's Web Crawler, the crawling operation might last too long. **The more URLs the web crawler has to parse, the longer the crawl gets**.
 This is why it is important to **limit the number of URLs** as much as possible.

 The `Pattern list` can be your first response.
 Limiting the allowed patterns for a website's URLs is a good starting point.
 But sometimes it is not enough, especially in these two scenarios: